remirror/remirror/examples/with-next/README.md

 # TypeScript Next.js example

-This is a really simple project that show the usage of Next.js with TypeScript.
+This is a small project demonstrating the usage of Next.js with TypeScript.

 ## How to use it?